GrimDerp/DreamNotes/README.md

 Welcome to DreamNotes
 =================

-An variation of SleepyNotes in js and Kotlin, built on Glitch.com.
+An variation of SleepyNotes Kotlin, built on Glitch.com.